Retiring as a Deferred Member

 (Rather than as an active member)

-If you become eligible to retire while a deferred member, you may do so.
+If you become eligible to retire while a deferred member, you may

 The retirement allowance benefits available to you through deferred membership vary, based on tier and vesting status, as follows: